davidB/kubectl-view-allocations/README.md

 Columns displayed :

 - `Requested` : Quantity of resources requested by the container in the pod's manifest.
 It's the sum group by pod, namespace, node where container is running.
-- `%Requested` : Percentage of resources requested over what is allocatable in the group.
+With percentage of resources requested over what is allocatable in the group.
 - `Limit` : Quantity of resources max (limit) requestable by the container in the pod's manifest.
 It's the sum group by pod, namespace, node where container is running.
-- `%Limit` : Percentage of resources max / limit over what is allocatable in the group.
+With percentage of resources max / limit over what is allocatable in the group.
 - `Allocatable` : Allocatable resources defined (or detected) on nodes.
 - `Free` : `Allocatable - max (Limit, Requested)`